bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 ## Options

 ### What do you care about?
--Art
+- Art
--Video games
+- Video games
--Stories
--Guns
--EMS
+- Stories
+- Guns
+- EMS
--AI and the progress toward AGI
+- AI and the progress toward AGI
--Infosec
+- Infosec
--Computer Hardware
+- Computer Hardware
--Computer Software
+- Computer Software
--Drones
+- Drones
--Rock climbing
+- Rock climbing

 ### What do you know about?
--Video games
+- Video games
--Stories
--Guns
--EMS
+- Stories
+- Guns
+- EMS
--Computer Hardware
+- Computer Hardware

 ### What decisions do you face?
--Where to go in the world
+- Where to go in the world
--What to do
+- What to do
--How to get there
+- How to get there

 ### What do you want to know about based on these?
--Art: How long it takes to become a good artist by time spent woprking on it (Probably just the 10,000hrs thing as usual) -Video Games: Something with EVE Online?
+- Art: How long it takes to become a good artist by time spent woprking on it (Probably just the 10,000hrs thing as usual)
+- Video Games: Something with EVE Online?
 It's usually a great start for data.
 What's the spread of gamers across different genres?
 RPG, FPS, RTS, Puzzler, Side-Scroller, etc. (Probably something already out there on that, and also difficult to get data on that)
--Stories: Spread of genre's against the population?
+- Stories: Spread of genre's against the population?
 (Really not sure with this one)
--Guns: Do more guns = more crime?
+- Guns: Do more guns = more crime?
 How likely are you to die to guns vs anything else?
 How likely are you to die in general?
 (Last one is probably the most formed idea I have for this so far)